Troiano Spinelli: Biography

 Troiano studied in the Collegio Clementino of Rome under Giovanni Battista Vico, then moved to the Accademia di Loreto to study mathematics, physics and engineering.
 Returning to Naples, he entered the enlightenment circles including Gaetano Filangieri, Ferdinando Galiani, and the Prince of Sansevero Raimondo di Sangro.
 In his treatise on monetary policy, he opposed the reforms proposed by Carlo Antonio Broggia.

 He renovated the family palace, the Palazzo Spinelli di Laurino in Naples.
 He died in 1777, and was buried in the family chapel in Santa Caterina a Formiello.

+Works

-He wrote on a variety of subjects.
+Spinelli wrote on a variety of subjects.